JGCRI/gcam-doc/economy.md

 ## Equations
-The equations that determine emissions are described here.
+The equations that determine economic variables are described here.

 #### Variable #1
 <Insert equations used to calculate variable #1>